May 31, 2019

 Here is a brief on Top 3 Indian Single Malt Whiskeys that are making a global mark.

 Image Source: Rampur Indian Single Malt

 Rampur Single Malt Whiskey is the first Indian Single Malt whiskey from Radico Khaitan Distillery formerly known as Rampur Distillery which is in Uttar Pradesh, to the North of India.
 Radico Khaitan Distillery is in the whiskey business for around half a century and they produced their first malt in 2016.
 Rampur is hand-crafted and aged in foothills of the Himalayas.
 Rampur has been made especially for export.

 Nose: It has a rich fruity nose with honey, dried fruits, and balanced spices.
 It has a floral aroma with the toffee in the background.

 Palate: It is balanced with malty and creamy vanilla with hints of fruits like apple and apricot.

 Appearance: Beautiful Amber Gold

-Finish: It leaves your taste buds with rich and long lasting finish.
+Finish: It leaves your taste buds with a rich and long-lasting finish.

 Image Source: Amrut Indian Single Malt